-Section 114, ¶1-There shall be a First Assistant and a Second Assistant General Superintendent who shall be elected by ballot in the General Assembly.
+Section 114-There shall be a First and a Second Assistant General Superintendent who shall be elected by ballot in the General Assembly.
+As their name implies, they shall serve the Church in the capacity of assistants to the General Superintendent in supervising the affairs of the Church.